jugshaurya/merge-videos/README.md

 ```

-and you wish to merge the mp4 or mkv files together just
+and you wish to merge the mp4 or mkv or m4v files together just

 ### 🍿 Follow these steps